-9. To apply the server certificate on a server, select a certificate and click
+9. To apply the server certificate on a server, select a certificate and click certificate on a server, you need to select a server certificate and click the synchronization button All server certificates are also synchronized on the appliances when PKI is enabled.

 Note: Uploading a keystore will add the server certificate and its private key locally.
-To apply a server certificate on a server, you need to select a server certificate and click the synchronization
+To apply a server